drufball/yosai/_drafts/seige.md

 Hideyo looked around nervously as the god encircled her.
 Sweat formed on her brow from the heat of the dragon's body.

+Amaterasu paused, floating in the air with her body circling Hideyo several times.
+Her massive head rested in the air a few feet from the dwarven woman.
+"You used to create so much more, before this rebellion began.
+You have great skill, but I will teach you so much more."

+The whiskers that trailed off the dragon's face swam forward through the air.
+They touched the ground and there was a flash of light and heat.
+At the point they contacted the ground, liquid metal began to bubble and seep from the earth.
+It leapt upwards, onto Hideyo's hands.
+She yelped and tried to pull her hands back, but the metal quickly spread across her arms.
+It formed into an intricate set of metal gauntlets.
+Hideyo looked at them in awe.

 Susano bent at the waist, looking down at Mamoru between their legs.
 A small jolt of energy arced to Mamoru's shoulder from the god's finger tip.
 Mamoru tensed.
 "Hey, wasn't there supposed to be another one of you?"

 "I... uh...
 Seiji is unconscious.
 In the village."
 Mamoru's fury had left him completely, undone by the gods' sudden arrival.

 Chiyoko turned towards Susano, the ground beneath her feet frosting.
 "You will not treat him like a plaything, Stormbringer.
 I told you this before."
 To her left, Tsukuyomi growled softly, adding weight to her words.

-Susano held both of their hands up in front of them.
+Susano held both hands up in front of them.
 "Woah!
 Lighten up!
 I'm just getting to know the guy."
 Susano stepped to the side of Mamoru and patted his back with a massive hand.
 There was another spark and Mamoru jumped forwards.
 "Whoops!
 Sorry.
 Really - I've just never tried to _not_ do it before."

 As Mamoru walked towards Hideyo and Katsumi, Susano pointed a finger at Ninigi's spinning metal halo and arced a lightning bolt towards it.
 "Hey Ninigi, wasn't Seiji the one you were interested in?
 Sounds like you got the weak one!"

-Ninigi caught the lightning bolt in his hand, ignoring Susano's comment.
+Ninigi caught the lightning bolt in his hand without looking in Susano's direction.
+"It is his discipline that intrigues me, not the strength of his body.
+Besides, it is only proper that he should struggle to recover from Tsukuyomi's attack.
+We are gods and they are not.
+That is the order of things."

-The giant gold dragon stopped circling Hideyo and swam through the air to Susano, wrapping around them.
-The Dawnforge let her body, and the flames around her, drape over Susano.
-The Stormbringer didn't seem to mind.
-There was a warmth to Amaterasu's voice as she spoke.
+Amaterasu stopped circling Hideyo and swam through the air to Susano, wrapping around them.
+The Dawnforge let her body, and the flames around her, drape over the Stormbringer.
+They didn't seem to mind.
+There was a warmth to the dragon's voice as she spoke.
 "Always causing trouble."

 When Mamoru passed Chiyoko, she caught him, placing a hand on his thickly muscled chest.
-She caught his eyes.
-"I know you could never work with Tsukuyomi, Mamoru.
+She looked into his eyes.
+"You're right.
+What you said about who we become along the way... you should never have to work with Tsukuyomi.
 I'm not asking you to.
 Susano may seem crazy, but they're loyal.
 They believe much of what you do.
 Right now the Stormbringer is callous and unthinking, but if you guide them...
 I think you would like what they become."

-Mamoru placed a hand over Chiyoko's.
+Mamoru placed a hand on Chiyoko's.
 He looked over her shoulder towards the white-furred fox.
-"It doesn't matter, I can't support that beast, even indirectly."
+"It doesn't matter.
+I can't support that beast, even indirectly."

 "You won't have to."
 Chiyoko turned her back on the gods and spoke to the rest of the group.
 "There's still one part of the terms I haven't mentioned yet.
 We don't have to hope that our bonds make the gods grow a conscience.
 They wanted a new game to hold their interest, so I proposed one.
 A competition.
 Between _them_.

 "The gods have agreed to a set of rules.
 When we bond with them, we will each be given a domain, an area that we have complete control over.
 None of the gods, or the creatures they've created, will be allowed to interfere within that domain.
-Even outside of our areas, gods and their creatures must offer any member of the five races a _reasonable_ challenge before doing anything that would cause that person harm.
-If the person passes the challenge, they must be left alone.
+Even outside of our areas, gods and their creatures must offer any member of the five races a _reasonable_ challenge before causing that person harm.
+If the person passes the test, they must be left alone.

-"In exchange, we will cultivate powerful people to go out into the world and face those challenges.
-As they do, they'll grow stronger.
+"In exchange, we will cultivate powerful people to enter the wilds and face those challenges.
 Whenever one of those people becomes strong enough, they pledge themselves to a god, the same as us.
-And then they'll be given their own domain, increasing the influence of the god they now follow."
+They'll be given their own domain, increasing the influence of the god they now follow."

-Ninigi spoke for the first time.
-His voice deep and solemn.
+Ninigi spoke, his voice deep and solemn.
 "We will battle for control of Yosai."

 Chiyoko continued, excited.
 "The people of Yosai will be protected.
-We'll have control of our domains, able to shield them from the chaos that everyone lives in now.
-And new people who show promise can test themselves and grow their power."
+We'll have control of our domains, able to shield them from the chaos that everyone lives in today.
+New people who show promise will test themselves and help the five races expand."
 Chiyoko lowered her voice and spoke so only Mamoru could hear.
 "You can still work to oppose Tsukuyomi.
 You can even try to kill him.
 It will be part of the game.
 And if you bond with Susano, you'll have more power to fight. _Please_ Mamoru."

 Mamoru paused, looking down at her thoughtfully.
 Hideyo also seemed to be considering her words.

 Katsumi had been silent until now.
 "This plan is very convincing.
-It is complicated and relies on the whims of the gods, but it's better than anything else the rebellion could hope for right now.
+It is complicated and relies on the whims of the gods, but it's better than anything else the rebellion could hope for.
 But I no longer represent the rebellion.
 Nor do I bow to _words_ ."
 The shapeshifter pointed a hand at the bark-skinned woman standing silently beside Ninigi.
 Katsumi's finger grew long and sharp.
 "You.
 All the others have laid claim, so I assume you mean for me to join you?"

 Sakuya turned, wilted cherry blossoms falling from her hair as new ones sprung up to take their place.
 "I care little for this proposal.
-I would prefer we wipe the land clean, rather than let you weeds continue taking root.
+I would prefer we wipe the land clean rather than let you weeds continue taking root.
 But I was outvoted.
-So yes, I guess we will be playing this game together."
+So yes, I guess we will play this game together."

-"No. I will not serve you because you asked.
+"No. I will not serve you just because you asked.
 Or to help the five races.
 If you wish for me to follow you, then don't let me kill you."
 Katsumi leaned forward, her body swelling in size.
 Her arms elongated as her legs bent the wrong direction.
 She shook her body and grey fur erupted, completing her transformation into a ten foot tall grey wolf.

 # Fight!
-Katsumi howled and began to circle Sakuya.
+Katsumi howled and circled Sakuya.

 Mamoru pushed past Chiyoko, concern on his face.
 "Kats, what are you doing?
 Your injuries haven't healed yet."

 Hideyo didn't move, but she looked at the gods nervously.
 "Even if they had, what do you think you could do in this situation?
 Think of the people in the city, Katsumi.
-We can't risk a fight."
+Soldiers who've fought alongside you.
+We can't risk a confrontation."

 The wolf ignored them, lowering its head and growling.